SheetJS/docs.sheetjs.com/docz/docs/03-demos/17-clipboard.md

 support is considered "experimental" and is not guaranteed to work on any platform.
 Issues should be raised with the Electron project

-On the `macOS` platform, some versions of Excel store a packaged file with key `dyn.ah62d4qmxhk4d425try1g44pdsm11g55gsu1en5pcqzwc4y5tsz3gg3k`.
+On the `MacOS` platform, some versions of Excel store a packaged file with key `dyn.ah62d4qmxhk4d425try1g44pdsm11g55gsu1en5pcqzwc4y5tsz3gg3k`.
 The package is a simple CFB file that can be parsed: